Gaussian Processes with Errors in Variables: Theory and Computation: Posterior Contraction Properties

-for positive constants $\tau_1, \tau_2, \tau_3, b_1, b_2, b_3, c_1, \ldots, c_5$. \end{Assumption} The inverse-gamma density on $\widetilde{\sigma}$ satisfies the above assumptions, whereas the inverse-gamma density on $\widetilde{\sigma}^2$ does not.
-This is a fairly standard assumption in the Bayesian asymptotics literature on the Dirichlet process mixture of Gaussians, refer to the posterior convergence analysis for density estimation in \cite{shen2013adaptive}.
+for positive constants $\tau_1, \tau_2, \tau_3, b_1, b_2, b_3, c_1, \ldots, c_5$. \end{ass} The inverse-gamma density on $\widetilde{\sigma}$ satisfies the above assumptions, whereas the inverse-gamma density on $\widetilde{\sigma}^2$ does not.
+This is a fairly standard assumption in the Bayesian asymptotics literature on the Dirichlet process mixture of Gaussians, for similar assumptions refer to the posterior convergence analysis for density estimation in \cite{shen2013adaptive}.

-\subsection{Main theorem on posterior contraction}
+\subsection{Main Theorem on Posterior Contraction}